ManimCommunity/manim/docs/source/faq/general.md

 have accidentally passed the name of a wrong file to `manim`, this is a likely outcome.
 Check that you have spelled everything correctly.

-Otherwise you are likely mixing up Manim versions.
+Otherwise, you are likely mixing up Manim versions.
 See {ref}`this FAQ answer <different-versions>` for an explanation regarding why there are different versions.
-Under the assumption that you are trying to use the `manim` executable from the terminal to run a scene that has been written for the community version (i.e., there is `from manim import *`, or more specifically `from manim import Scene`)
+This is under the assumption that you are trying to use the `manim` executable from the terminal to run a scene that has been written for the community version (i.e., there is `from manim import *`, or more specifically `from manim import Scene`).

 ---